upbound/platform-ref-aws/README.md

 provision the infrastructure they need using a custom cloud console, `kubectl`, or deployment pipelines and GitOps workflows -- all without writing code?

-[Upbound Cloud](https://upbound.io) enables you to do just that, powered by the open source [Upbound Universal Crossplane](https://www.upbound.io/products/universal-crossplane) project.
+[Upbound](https://upbound.io) enables you to do just that, powered by the open source [Upbound Universal Crossplane](https://www.upbound.io/products/universal-crossplane) project.

+The [Universal Marketplace](https://marketplace.upbound.io/) is a central hub for finding Crossplane packages with verified content and auto-generated documentation.

+Upbound curates a set of Official Providers which are actively maintained and thoroughly tested to help you discover the best building blocks for your internal cloud platform.

 Consistent self-service APIs can be provided across dev, staging, and production environments, making it easy for app teams to get the infrastructure